Cristina-MG/Cosmetic-Marketing-Dataset/README.md

 📌 **Note**: All data is entirely fictional and was generated solely for learning and demonstration purposes.
 It does not represent real individuals or companies.

+⚠️ Disclaimer: This is a simplified sample of the dataset I originally used for my Power BI project.
+It contains enough structure and variety (customers, products, reviews, journeys, and engagement) to practice data modeling, DAX, and dashboard creation.

 ---

 ## 📂 Dataset Structure